boomclear/ruby_blackjack/README.md

 How to run tests:

-after running setup, type 'bundle exec rspec' to run all tests
+after running setup, run 'bundle exec rspec' to run all tests